nirakaramishra-cse/ip-allowlist-security-automation/README.md

 - Operational Security (SecOps)

-## Project Overview

-IP allowlisting is a common access control mechanism used to restrict access to systems and services.
-Manually maintaining allowlists can be error-prone and inefficient, especially in dynamic environments.

-This project automates the process of:
-- Reading an existing IP allowlist
-- Identifying IP addresses that should no longer have access
-- Removing unauthorized IPs safely and consistently
-- Writing the updated allowlist back to a file

-The automation helps ensure that access policies remain accurate and aligned with the principle of least privilege.

----

 ## 🎯 Use Case

 This project demonstrates how SOC analysts automate repetitive security tasks such as updating access control lists.
 It reflects real-world scenarios where quick and accurate removal of unauthorized access is critical for maintaining system security.